40-Year Mortgage: What You Need to Know

 How a 40-Year Mortgage Works

-When lenders do offer 40-year mortgages, there are a number of different ways these loans can be structured.
+When lenders do offer 40-year mortgages, there are a number of different ways they can structure the loans:

-Most 40-year loans require that the property be owner occupied.
-But the biggest hurdle you’ll encounter in the mortgage process is finding a lender that offers 40-year mortgages.
+Most 40-year mortgage loans require the owner to occupy the property as their primary residence.
+One of the most significant hurdles you’ll encounter in the mortgage process is finding a lender that offers 40-year mortgages.
 Qualification works as it does with a 30-year loan, but because the lender has to keep the loan on its books, it will be extra judicious about lending when it comes to a 40-year mortgage.

-If you’re reading up on 40-year mortgages, you may run across the term as it relates to home loan modifications.
-Borrowers with FHA loans (from the Federal Housing Administration) who got into financial trouble during the COVID-19 pandemic may have the opportunity to have their loans modified (or “recast”) into 40-year loans.
+If you’re reading up on 40-year mortgages, you may come across the term as it relates to home loan modifications.
+Borrowers with FHA loans (from the Federal Housing Administration) who experience financial hardship may be eligible to have their loans modified or recast into 40-year terms.

 Advantages and Disadvantages